jlyonsmith/react-form-binder/README.md

 4. For HTML, in the `onSubmit` event handler method add `e.preventDefault()` (to avoid automatic form processing by HTML)

-5. Call `this.binder.getModifiedBindingValues()` to get an object with the modified values at any time.
+5. Call `this.binder.getDeltaObject()` to get an object with just the modified values at any time.

 ## Class: `Bindings`